FreelancerTax

 6. Pay Quarterly Instalments

 CRA charges interest if you owe more than $3,000 and don't make instalments.
 Pay quarterly to avoid surprises and interest charges.
+Not sure if that's you?
+The free Instalment Checker gives you a verified verdict and your per-deadline amounts in 30 seconds.
 Instalment guide →

 7. Consider Incorporation (At Higher Income)